sticks-stuff/highlight-RMS-supporters/README.md

 All it does is load an external stylesheet from this repo that is auto-generated from the list of signed names.

+The stylesheet is rather large (~75kb) but your browser should cache it after one transfer so it's not a big deal.

 Commits and PRs are very welcome :)

 License (ironically) under GPLv3